techidaily/site-youtube-web/source/_posts/be-streams-optimal-webm-converters-ranked.md

 ![YouTube video to WebM with Office-Converter](https://images.wondershare.com/filmora/article-images/office-converter-convert-to-webm.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E3yY7lZ-FKA?si=g8VEuExP8GH59B69" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is a file conversion platform that enables its users to convert different types of documents free of charge.
 All you need to do in order to start the conversion process is to paste a video’s URL to the appropriate box and click on the Download and Convert button.
 In case you want to convert more than one YouTube video, Office-Converter offers the option to batch convert multiple URLs simultaneously.
 However, YouTube to WebM file conversion services are not available in all parts of the world, and you must make sure that Office-Converter can be used in your region.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 9\.  .
 [Online-Convert](https://video.online-convert.com/convert-to-webm)